 NOTE The fatigue load models in EN 1991 include the dynamic action effect, either:

-implicitly in the equivalent and frequent fatigue load values; or
+— implicitly in the equivalent and frequent fatigue load values; or

-explicitly by applying dynamic enhancement amplification factors to fatigue loads.
+— explicitly by applying dynamic enhancement amplification factors to fatigue loads.

 (4) For structures outside the field of application of the models given in EN 1991, fatigue actions should be defined from the evaluation of measurements or ad hoc studies devoted to determine the expected action effect spectra.